Date of Vesak Day 2022/ Buddha Day/ Buddha Purnima

 The Event of Vesak begins with the break of dawn and the Buddhists gather in the temples.
 In temples they mediate on all the precepts of Buddhism, the precepts which include honoring the life, speaking wisely, showing generosity and embracing celibacy.

-They are advised to eat only at the prescribed hours and abstain from alcoholic beverages, listening music, sleeping too much and adorning body during this time.
+They are advised to eat only at the prescribed hours and abstain from alcoholic beverages, listening music, sleeping too much and adorning the body during this time.

 Buddhists celebrate the day by cleaning and decorating their homes.
 They carry flowers, candles, incense sticks, and food to the monks.